-Swiss Life systematically integrates sustainability metrics, such as greenhouse gas emissions and ESG ratings from external data providers.
-In case the information is incomplete or incorrect, this may lead to decision making that negatively impacts Swiss Life's financial results and reputation.
+In addition, Swiss Life systematically integrates sustainability metrics, such as greenhouse gas emissions and ESG ratings from external data providers.
+If such information is incomplete or incorrect or if such sustainability metrics change, this may lead to decision making that negatively impacts Swiss Life's financial results and reputation.